- About Us

 - Estate Planning

-If you are facing a paternity matter, having an experienced Duluth family law attorney by your side throughout the process will help ensure it moves as smoothly as possible and that you receive a fair outcome in the matter.
+If you are facing a paternity matter, having an experienced Northern Minnesota and Wisconsin family law attorney by your side throughout the process will help ensure it moves as smoothly as possible and that you receive a fair outcome in the matter.

-Recognition of Parentage is when both parents sign a sworn statement that says the man is the father of the child.
-This document has to be filed with the Minnesota Department of health in order to be valid.
+A Recognition of Parentage or Voluntary Acknowledgement of Paternity is when both parents sign a sworn statement that says the man is the father of the child.
+This document has to be filed with the Minnesota Department of Health or Wisconsin Department of Children and Families in order to be valid.
 If the mother is not married to another person and the parents are at least 18 years of age, the statement is final.
 This document can be completed at any time.
-However, it is best to speak with your Duluth family law lawyer before signing this document to ensure it is the best course of action to take.
+However, it is best to speak with your Northern Minnesota and Wisconsin family law lawyer before signing this document to ensure it is the best course of action to take.

-No matter the issue surrounding paternity, your Duluth family law lawyer can help you address it.
+No matter the issue surrounding paternity, your Northern Minnesota and Wisconsin family law lawyer can help you address it.
 While these matters can sometimes move smoothly, there are times when they are met with conflict and that can result in the need for legal advice that will point you in the right direction.
 This is so you can receive a fair outcome in the matter that will allow you to move forward.

 Paternity is a very sensitive issue in that establishing paternity also establishes parental rights.
 It is also an opportunity for a father to financially support his child through child support.
-If you need to establish paternity for any reason, you can receive the help you need by utilizing the assistance of an experienced Duluth paternity lawyer.
+If you need to establish paternity for any reason, you can receive the help you need by utilizing the assistance of an experienced Northern Minnesota and Wisconsin paternity lawyer.
 To learn more about how the Benjamin Kaasa Law Office, PLLC can help you, call 218-464-3397 for a free consultation.